Getting Smart About Paying for College: A Step-By-Step Guide

 The Net Price Calculator poses questions about your financial situation, as well as your student’s GPA, activities, and other factors that may qualify you for financial aid.
 It will give you an estimate of how much money in grants and scholarships the college is likely to award your child.
 It then subtracts that number from the full cost of attendance to estimate your actual cost.

 Keep in mind that not all Net Price Calculators are created equal – some are far more thorough than others in estimating your true cost.
 Many colleges use The College Board’s Net Price Calculator, one of the more robust tools available.
-However, whichever one you use, net price calculators can help you decide which colleges you can afford, and can potentially expand your options for affordable colleges.
+However, whichever one you use, net price calculators can help you decide which colleges you can afford and can potentially expand your options for affordable colleges.

 Step 3: Determine Your Eligibility for Aid

-There are two main methods used to determine a student’s EFC — the Federal Methodology and the Institutional Methodology.
+There are two main methods used to determine a student’s SAI — the Federal Methodology and the Institutional Methodology.
 The Federal Methodology is used to calculate a student’s eligibility for federal and state aid, such as Pell grants, and is used by most public universities.

 Many private colleges and scholarship programs use the Institutional Methodology to determine eligibility for their own grants and funds.
-Depending on family circumstances, the two methodologies may compute a different EFC since they are calculated using different factors.
+Depending on family circumstances, the two methodologies may compute a different SAI since they are calculated using different factors.

 Step 4: Utilize These Tips to Enhance Your Eligibility